ErfanMowlaei/ssSTICI/README.md

   --verbose 2
 ```

-For inference, providing `--ref` is optional during imputation, but supplying it is useful because dsSTICI verifies that its site count matches the saved model.
+For inference, providing `--ref` is optional during imputation, but supplying it is useful because ssSTICI verifies that its site count matches the saved model.

 The confidence threshold is applied to the maximum A/T/G/C probability.
 If the maximum is less than or equal to the threshold, the FASTA output contains `-` at that site.